 With the BA (Hons) International Business at UWS you can prepare yourself for a career in international business through this specialist degree, giving you the opportunity to study and learn about the vast business landscape, and develop the knowledge and skills to embark upon an exciting profession in any kind of company, from small-to-medium-sized enterprises to large, multi-national organisations.

 Upon completion students with the BA International Business can pursue careers in general business in a variety of different sectors.
+Graduates may also follow a variety of routes at post-graduate level both within the University and elsewhere.
+Many may pursue professional qualifications in their chosen specialist area of study.

 - Local government